Jesy Nelson Wears Double Denim Ensemble With Cropped Vest & Louis Vuitton Headscarf

 “You are so hot,” a fourth admirer commented.

-Nelson is no stranger to impressing loyal social media following.
+Nelson is no stranger to impressing her loyal social media following.
 As previously reported by The Inquisitr, the “Love Me Like You” hitmaker wowed fans in a low-cut multicolored plaid crop top.
-She paired the ensemble with high-waisted light blue jeans and a black leather belt which she wrapped around her waist.
+She paired the top with high-waisted light blue jeans and a black leather belt around her waist.
 Nelson sported long straight brunette hair and put a leather hat on top.
-She held onto her Visionary Honors award she had recently won for her documentary, Odd One Out, which was in the shape of a peace sign.
+She held onto the Visionary Honors award she had recently won for her documentary, Odd One Out, an award which was in the shape of a peace sign.